cdslaborg/paramonte/src/interface/Python/README.md

 Example usage instructions
 ==========================

-+ **Install a Python 3 distribution**, preferrably, the Anaconda distribution of Python.
++ **Install a Python 3 distribution**, preferably, the Anaconda distribution of Python.
 The Anaconda distribution of Python automatically ships with all of the ParaMonte Python package dependencies when installed on your system.

 + **Optionally install a compatible MPI library** (or let the ParaMonte library take care of the installation).
 For parallel simulations (via MPI), you will need an MPI library already installed on your system.
-If you choose to install the library by yourself, we recommend the Intel MPI library which is avaialable for free from the Intel website.
+If you choose to install the library by yourself, we recommend the Intel MPI library which is available for free from the Intel website.
 On macOS, the OpenMPI library can be used in place of the Intel MPI library which currently does not support macOS.

 + **Running the ParaMonte example**

-+ Open an Anaconda command-line interface, or `jupyter` notebook.
++ Open an Anaconda command-line interface or `jupyter` notebook.

 + Suppose your mathematical objective function is a multivariate Normal distribution as implemented in this [logfunc.py](https://raw.githubusercontent.com/cdslaborg/paramonte/master/example/mvn/Python/logfunc.py) file.